-WHAT IS RENAL CALCULI?
-HOW IT DEVELOPES?
+WHAT ARE RENAL CALCULI?
+HOW DOES IT DEVELOP?

 Usually, your kidneys remove waste from your blood to make urine.
-When there is too much waste in your blood and your body is not producing enough urine, the solids wastes stick together and build up solid mass/ crystals in your kidneys.
+When there is too much waste in your blood and your body is not producing enough urine, the solids’ wastes stick together and build up solid mass/ crystals in your kidneys.
 These solid mass/ crystals attract other wastes and chemicals to form larger crystals until it is removed/ passed out of your body.

 VARIOUS TYPES OF RENAL CALCULI:

-- CALCIUM STONES: Calcium stones are most commonly occurring kidney stones covering a large population.
+- CALCIUM STONES: Calcium stones are the most commonly occurring kidney stones covering a large population.
 The most commonly occurring Calcium stone is in form of Calcium Oxalate.
-Oxalate is absorbed from certain eatables like fruits (cranberry, oranges), vegetables (spinach, sweet potatoes), chocolate, nuts etc. apart from this, high doses of vitamin D, intestinal bypass surgery and several metabolic disorders can increase the concentration of calcium or oxalate in urine.
+Oxalate is absorbed from certain eatables like fruits (cranberry, oranges), vegetables (spinach, sweet potatoes), chocolate, nuts, etc. apart from this, high doses of vitamin D, intestinal bypass surgery, and several metabolic disorders can increase the concentration of calcium or oxalate in urine.
 Calcium stones may also occur in the form of calcium phosphate.
 This type of stone is more common in metabolic conditions, such as renal tubular acidosis.
 It may also be associated with certain medications used to treat migraines or seizures, such as topiramate.